winitzki/scall/tutorial/programming_dhall.md

 Are finite streams better than (Church-encoded) lists?

-We have seen that the performance of Church-encoded data is slow when doing pattern-matching or concatenation.
+We have seen that the performance of Church-encoded data is slow when doing pattern matching or concatenation.
-For instance, pattern-matching a Church-encoded list will take time `O(N)`, where `N` is the size of the list.
+For instance, pattern matching a Church-encoded list will take time `O(N)`, where `N` is the size of the list.
 Even just finding out whether a Church-encoded list is empty will still need to traverse the entire list.

 The situation for streams is different but not "better".
 Since streams may be infinite, no operation on a stream could ever require traversing the entire data structure.
 At most, an operation may step the stream once.
-So, all stream operations like pattern-matching or concatenating are not iterative and, _at first sight_, take `O(1)` time.
+So, all stream operations like pattern matching or concatenating are not iterative and, _at first sight_, take `O(1)` time.

 However, streams are higher-order functions operating with complicated types.
 We need to consider the complexity of code that represents a stream.
 For instance, the `Stream/cons` operation creates a new stream whose state type is a union of two stream types.
 So, if we use the `Stream/cons` constructor many times, we will obtain a stream with a "large" state type (a deeply nested union type).
-Pattern-matching operations with that type will take `O(N)` time in the Dhall interpreter.
+Pattern matching operations with that type will take `O(N)` time in the Dhall interpreter.

 The result is a stream where _every_ operation (even just producing the next item) takes `O(N)` time.